ABout Paola

 Long Bio

-Composer Paola Prestini has cultivated a uniquely expansive and humanistic musical voice, through pieces that transcend genre and discipline, and projects whose global impact reverberates beyond the walls of the concert hall.
-Far more than just notes on a page, Prestini's works give voice to those whom society has silenced, and offer a platform for the causes that are most vital to us all.
-Prestini has been named one of the Top 35 Female Composers in Classical Music by the Washington Post, one of the top 100 Composers in the World by National Public Radio, and one of the Top 30 Professionals of the Year by Musical America.
-As Co-Founder of National Sawdust, she has collaborated with luminaries like poet Robin Coste Lewis, visual artists Julie Mehretu and Nick Cave, and musical legends David Byrne, Philip Glass, and Renée Fleming, and her works have been performed throughout the world with leading institutions like the New York Philharmonic, Los Angeles Opera, Dallas Opera, London's Barbican Center, Mexico's Bellas Artes, and many more.
+Known for pushing the boundaries of interdisciplinary art and composition, Prestini is a recipient of the 2026 Bluesky Medal for Global Arts Prize and a 2025 Creative Capital Award.
+She has been a composer-in-residence at the American Academy of Rome and is a Paul and Daisy Soros Fellow.
+She has been recognized as one of the Top 35 Women Composers in Classical Music by the Washington Post, one of the top 100 Composers in the World by National Public Radio, and one of the Top 30 Professionals of the Year by Musical America.
+At National Sawdust, she has collaborated with luminaries such as poet Robin Coste Lewis, visual artists Julie Mehretu and Nick Cave, and musical legends David Byrne, Philip Glass, and Renée Fleming.
+As a leader, she oversaw the capital project of owning their Williamsburg home and created strategic programs including opportunities for gender-marginalized composers, residency, and commissioning programs.
+Her works have been performed worldwide by leading institutions, including the New York Philharmonic, Los Angeles Philharmonic, Dallas Opera, the Metropolitan Museum of Art, London’s Barbican Center and Royal Ballet and Opera, and Mexico’s Bellas Artes.

 In her career, Paola Prestini regularly joins forces with other visionary talents to create extraordinary creations, leaving a singular imprint on the artistic ecosystem.